jgstew/besapi-pwsh/README.md

 A fully featured Python Module for interacting with the BigFix REST API:
 - https://github.com/jgstew/besapi

 A (windows only?)
-PowerShell module for interacting with BigFix WebReports SOAP API
+PowerShell module for interacting with BigFix WebReports SOAP API:
 - https://github.com/promptussoftware/bigfix-powershell